geoffleyland/luatrace/README.md

 luatrace can trace through coroutine resumes and yields, and through xpcalls, pcalls and errors.
-On some platforms (OS X only) it uses high resolution timers to collect times in the order of nanoseconds.
+On some platforms it uses high resolution timers to collect times of the order of nanoseconds.

 To use it, install luatrace with `sudo make install`, run your code with `lua -luatrace <your lua file>` and then analyse it